openzfs/openzfs-docs/docs/Getting Started/Fedora/index.rst

 If you want to use ZFS as your root filesystem, see the `Root on ZFS`_ links below instead.

-Currently, due to Fedora's unstable fast-paced kernel ABI (kABI), only DKMS style packages can be provided at this time.
+Currently, due to Fedora's unstable fast-paced kernel ABI (kABI), only DKMS style packages can be provided.
 As of right now, the following configurations are supported:

 **Fedora Releases**: 30, 31, 32